weaviate/howto-weaviate-retrieval-plugin/README.md

 # Usage

-Read our blog post for further instructions.
+Refer to our blog post for further instructions.